 Microsoft even thought about those who use accessories like the Surface Pen.
 There is a new menu in the Windows Ink Workspace where you can customize your apps.
 You can now naturally add your own apps to the Windows Ink Workspace, so you don’t need to visit the Start Menu each time you want to jump into inking.

-Refresh Action Center, New icons, New ways to manage virtual desktops, Widgets, More changes to come?
+Refresh Action Center, New icons, New ways to manage virtual desktops, Widgets, and More changes to come?

 MINIMUM SYSTEM REQUIREMENTS